 With this framework in mind, we turn to the measurement of upgrading.
 The most commonly used measure is TFP in various forms, which has several shortcomings.
+We

-We also consider approaches to measurement of quality upgrading, technology adoption, and product innovation.
+Many of the issues raised in this section are discussed in more detail in previous reviews by Bartelsman and also consider approaches to measurement of quality upgrading, technology adoption, and product innovation.